If you're pursuing your bachelor’s and thinking about becoming an entrepreneur and starting a business, you're on the right track!

 2. Develop entrepreneurial skills

 Being a successful entrepreneur is more than just having a good business idea.
 Entrepreneurs need to be visionaries who can dream big and see opportunities that others miss.
 They also need to have the skills to lead and manage a business and turn their vision into reality.
-Good communication is important too because entrepreneurs need to persuade others to believe in their ideas.
-Other than being a good communicator, you will also need to be:
+Good communication is important too

 i. |